In this lab, we will perform basic switch configuration in Cisco packet tracer to enable switch for the basic functionality.

-A good thing about the Cisco IOS is that it works quite similarly on both the routers as well as switches.
-However, there is a difference in the commands that we use for each one of them.
+A good thing about the Cisco IOS is that it works quite similarly on both the routers as well as switches, However, there is a difference in the commands that we use for each one of them.
 For example, some specific commands are meant only for the switches while others for routers as per the device’s functionality.

 Basic Switch configuration

 To assign an IP address to the VLAN1 interface, we have to enter into interface configuration mode.
-While configuring switch for basic functionality, we should also assign a default gateway to the switch.
+While configuring the switch for basic functionality, we should also assign a default gateway to the switch.
 It is important to remember that the VLAN1 interface and default gateway IP address must be on the same network.
 This enables the switch to redirect traffic to other networks.

 Now, let us talk about the status messages received on Cisco devices.
-When we receive status messages on Cisco devices the message kind-of mixes with the text that we type on the CLI.
+When we receive status messages on Cisco devices the message kind of mixes with the text that we type on the CLI.
 This can also be very confusing sometimes.
 So, to solve this problem we can type the command ‘logging synchronous’.
 This command synchronizes the status messages.
 Hence, the message does not interfere with our typing.

 - Assign IP address of the switch – 192.168.4.2/24